 Roles are a robust feature of Ansible that facilitate reuse and further promote modularization of configuration, but Ansible roles are often overlooked in lieu of straightforward playbooks for the task at hand.
 The good news is that Ansible roles are simple to get set up and allow for complexity when necessary.
 Join me as I go through the basics of how to set up and deploy a simple Ansible role.
+(Not sure what Ansible is?
+Check out this post)

 The anatomy of an Ansible role